 Now, I will turn the call over to Barbara for opening remarks.

-During this call, we'll also discuss non-GAAP financial measures as defined by SEC Regulation G. Reconciliations of these non-GAAP financial measures to the comparable GAAP financial measures are included in our earnings release and in our supplemental information.
+During this call, we'll also discuss non-GAAP financial measures as defined by SEC Regulation G. Reconciliations of those non-GAAP financial measures to the comparable GAAP financial measures are included in our earnings release and in our supplemental information.
 In addition, a replay of the call is provided through a link on the Investor Relations section of our website.
 When we get to questions, we ask that you limit them to two and then if you have more, queue up again.
-That way everyone will have the opportunity to ask a question.
+That way everyone has the opportunity to ask a question.

-Now, let me turn the call over to Bobby.
+Now, let me turn over the call to Bobby.

-Robert S. Taubman - Chairman, President and CEO: Thanks, Barbara, and thanks everyone for joining us this morning.
+Robert S. Taubman - Chairman, President and CEO: Thanks, Barbara, and thank you, everyone for joining us this morning.
 We had solid results this quarter, consistent with our expectation.
-NOI, excluding lease cancellation income up 3.9%.
-Rents, leased space and occupancy all up.
-Average rent per square foot in our centers rose 4.8% and year-to-date average rent is up 4.6%.
-Trailing 12-month releasing spreads remain strong at nearly 22%.
+NOI, excluding lease cancellation income was up 3.2%.
+Rents, occupancy and leased space all up.